Andrew Garfield

-Early life
+Early life and education

-Andrew Russell Garfield was born on 20 August 1983, in Los Angeles, California.
+Andrew Russell Garfield was born on 20 August 1983 in Los Angeles, California.
 His mother, Lynn (née Hillman), was from Essex, England, and his father, Richard Garfield, is from California.
-Richard's parents were also from the United Kingdom.
-Garfield's parents moved the family from the United States to the United Kingdom when he was three years old, and he was brought up in Epsom, Surrey.
+Richard's parents were also English.
+Garfield's parents moved the family from the United States to England when he was three years old, and he was brought up in Epsom, Surrey.

 He is Jewish on his father's side, and describes himself as a "Jewish artist".
 His paternal grandparents were from Jewish immigrant families who moved to London from Poland, Russia, and Romania, and the family surname was originally "Garfinkel".
 In April 2025, Garfield participated in the British TV show Who Do You Think You Are?
-He uncovered his Jewish roots in Kielce, Poland, and also found that a great-great aunt, Ruchla Garfinkiel, married the first cousin of Władysław Szpilman, the subject of the 2002 film The Pianist.
+He uncovered his Jewish roots in Kielce, Poland, and also found that a great-grandaunt, Ruchla Garfinkiel, married the first cousin of Władysław Szpilman, the subject of the 2002 film The Pianist.

 Garfield's parents ran a small interior-design business.
 His mother was also a teaching assistant at a nursery school, and his father became head coach of the Guildford City Swimming Club.
-He has an older brother who is an NHS doctor at Royal Brompton Hospital.
+He has an older brother who is a National Health Service (NHS) doctor at Royal Brompton Hospital.
 Garfield was a gymnast and a swimmer during his early years.
-He had originally intended to study business, but became interested in acting at the age of 16 when a friend convinced him to take theatre studies at A-level, as they were one pupil short of being able to run the class.
-Garfield attended Priory Preparatory School in Banstead and later City of London Freemen's School in Ashtead, before training at the Central School of Speech and Drama, University of London.
+He originally intended to study business, but became interested in acting at age sixteen when a friend convinced him to take theatre studies at A-level, as they were one pupil short of being able to run the class.
+Garfield was educated at Priory Preparatory School in Banstead and later City of London Freemen's School in Ashtead, before training at the Central School of Speech and Drama, University of London.
 His first job was at Starbucks, being moved between three separate establishments in Golders Green and Hendon.